morba3xdwara/Recipe-Manager-Web-Application/README.md

 ## 🧰 info

-I'm realy bad at css, i havent's started it yet. i may try little things, to try leaning.
+- I'm realy bad at css, i havent's started it yet.
+- i may try little things, to try leaning.
+- and the js code may have some problems.